Barrister Category: Tenants

 Tetevi Davi

-Tetevi has been described as a talented and tenacious advocate who is garnering a strong reputation amongst professional and lay clients alike.
-He is developing a broad practice encompassing all areas of criminal defence, appeals, civil liberties and international law.
+Tetevi has been described as a “rising star” by solicitors and judges.
+Since accepting an offer of Tenancy, he has been regularly instructed in cases beyond his year of call and is gaining a reputation for his courtroom advocacy, written work and strategic thinking.
+He is developing a broad practice encompassing all areas of criminal defence, civil liberties, extradition and international law.

-Tetevi has spent time at the International Criminal Court in The Hague where he was based in the Legal Advisory Section of the Office of the Prosecutor.
-In this role, he carried out research for the head of the Court’s Investigation Division and for the Deputy Prosecutor.
-He has also interned in the Appeals Chamber of the UN International Criminal Tribunal for the Former Yugoslavia.
+Prior to coming to the Bar, Tetevi worked as a Criminal Paralegal before spending time at the International Criminal Court in The Hague where he was based in the Legal Advisory Section of the Office of the Prosecutor.
+He has also worked in the Appeals Chamber of the UN International Criminal Tribunal for the Former Yugoslavia and was a former Nicolas Bratza visiting scholar to the European Court of Human Rights.

 Tetevi accepts instructions in both English and French.